Why are Converse Laces Long? Also the Solution

 1. Criss Cross Lacing

-One of the most popular lacing methods is called the “Standard Criss Cross.”
+One of the most popular lacing methods is the “Standard Criss Cross.”
 Here’s how to do it:

 • Start by putting the shoelace through the two bottom holes.